-The best news for 2013 has been the continued absorption of condominiums in the Mountain Village market segment.
-In the first three quarters of 2013, fifty-eight Mountain Village condominiums closed with a total dollar volume of almost $58 million, which exceeds the Mountain Village Condominium Sales dollar volume of the entire year of 2011 by ten percent.
-Also encouraging in the Mountain Village Condominium market was the Development lot sale of the old “Rosewood” parcel on Country Club Drive and the continued construction at the Cortina project on San Joaquin Boulevard, which should be completed in early 2014.
+The best news for 2013 was the continued absorption of condominiums in the Mountain Village market segment, with seventy-seven Mountain Village condominiums closing with a total dollar volume of almost $80 million, which exceeded the Mountain Village condominium sales dollar volume of the entire year of 2011 by over 42%.
+The increase over 2012 was almost 34%.

 Because of Telluride’s remote location and overall lack of inventory, it will not take a lot of sales activity to turn our entire market from negative to positive, both in dollar volume and the mental perception that many Buyers and Sellers have.
 The residential town of Telluride is as strong as it’s ever been with five sales at over $1,000 per square foot in 2013, and just three homes currently listed for sale under $1 million.
 The bottom of that segment is well in the rear view mirror.

 Buyers seem to want one of two things, which confirm our market conditions.
-The first is lifestyle and the historic town of Telluride provides an incredible lifestyle to enjoy for primary and second homeowners that no other place can offer.
+The first is lifestyle and the historic town of Telluride provides an incredible lifestyle to enjoy for primary and second homeowners that no other locale can offer.
 Small, unique, authentic, luxurious, charming, funky, numerous resort amenities, festivals and culture are just a few of the attributes.
 And people will pay a premium for this.
 The second is value.
 A luxurious Mountain Village trail side townhome at under $400 per square foot?
 A large acreage mesa timber frame home at $100 per square foot just thirty minutes to town?
 A large ski in/ski out on grade luxurious residence with big mountain range views at under $600 per square foot?
-These are all proven values that we have not seen in over a decade and sold this year.
+These are all proven values that we have not seen in over a decade and sold this past year.